Unpaid Thai rice farmers may protest, adding to PM's woes

 The farmers have been natural supporters of Yingluck and her brother Thaksin Shinawatra, a former premier whose policies helped the poor before he was ousted in a coup in 2006.

-Yingluck won a landslide victory in 2011 with support from the countryside after promising to buy rice from farmers at 15,000 Thai baht ($470) per ton, well above the market.
+Yingluck won a landslide victory in 2011 with support from the countryside after promising to buy rice from farmers at 15,000 Thai baht ($470) per tonne, well above the market.

 The rice-buying scheme priced Thai grades out of export markets and left it with large stocks of the grain.
 When the government was unable to sell enough rice overseas, the state bank running the scheme ran out of funds to pay farmers.